 What type of personal information do we collect?

-Teece Hodgson & Ward collects personal information that is necessary to provide legal advice and services for our clients.
+Teece Hodgson & Ward collects personal information that is necessary to provide legal advice and services.
 The type of information we collect can include your name and address or other identifying information and, depending on the kind of work we are doing for you, details about your family, business or property details, financial details, employment details and details about other parties involved in your transactions or matters.

 How do we collect personal information?

-We normally collect information directly from our clients or from their advisers such as accountants, financial planners, real estate agents.
+We normally collect information directly from you or from your advisers such as accountants, financial planners, real estate agents.
 In Court cases, we also collect information during the case from third parties, including the other parties involved in the case and their lawyers and third parties who are asked to provide information, such as banks, hospitals and doctors.
 We also collect personal information about prospective employees received from applicants or through employment agencies.

 How your personal information is managed.